 - List price for a short sale.
 This is the price the listing agent and the seller agree upon.
 It is used to entice an offer.
 It can be high; it can be low; it can be right on the money.

 - BPO agent short sale price.
 This price is often computed statistically, but without an interior inspection is basically worthless.
-Even with an interior inspection, BPO prices are not always correct, primarily because the agent might not work in the neighborhood.
+Even with an interior inspection, BPO prices are not always correct, primarily because the agent might not work in and understand the neighborhood.
 But this is the offer price the short sale bank will accept.

 - A local appraiser's opinion of market value.
 An appraisal will cost you between $300 and $500, on average, but a professional appraiser with experience appraising homes in that neighborhood should produce a valid opinion of value.
 Still, it is only one person's opinion.

 - A buyer's lender's appraisal of the short sale.
-This type of appraisal is done through an appraisal pool, and the appraiser may or may not be experienced and might not know the neighborhood.
-Thanks to the hangover caused by HVCC, it's basically an appraisal to validate the offer, not to validate actual market value.
+This type of appraisal is done through an appraisal pool, and the appraiser may or may not be experienced, and might not know the neighborhood.
+It's basically an appraisal to validate the offer, not to validate actual market value.

-Bottom line, the trick to choosing the offer price of a short sale is to figure out how much the bank will want, based on a BPO agent's opinion of value.
+The trick to choosing the offer price of a short sale is to figure out how much the bank will want, based on a BPO agent's opinion of value.
 Your offer price needs to be reasonable.
 The bank may or may not allow a discount for waiting for short sale approval.

 Bear in mind, though, neither your offer price nor the BPO agent's price could have any basis in market value.
 The amount you pay and market value can be two distinct things.
 Just prepare yourself for a counter offer from the bank if your offer price is too low.